Navigating Your Dog’s Adulthood: What To Expect In Months 7-8

 Bathing and Brushing

 Establishing a bathing and brushing routine is important for maintaining your dog's hygiene.
-The frequency of will depend on their breed and activity level.
+The frequency of baths will depend on their breed and activity level.
 Use a gentle dog shampoo and follow proper bathing techniques.
 Regular brushing helps to remove loose hair, prevent matting, and distribute natural oils throughout their coat.

 Nail Trimming